Free Delivery Islandwide

 Ventilation

-- A wall-mounted extractor hood above the hob
+• A wall-mounted extractor hood above the hob

-- A ceiling-mounted range hood (for islands)
+• A ceiling-mounted range hood for islands

 What to finalise before ordering your hob

-Before buying a built-in hob, confirm:
+Before you buy a built-in hob, check the following:

-- Your countertop material and whether the cut-out work is already planned
+• Your countertop material and whether the cut-out work is already planned

 For a full walkthrough of what installation involves, see our cooker hob installation guide.